Stéphane Zubar: AFC Bournemouth

 In September 2011, Zubar joined AFC Bournemouth on a free transfer, signing a one-year contract with the option for a second, having spent time with the club on trial.
 He made his League One debut for the club on 24 September in a 2–1 defeat to Hartlepool United at Dean Court.
 He scored an own goal on 25 October which cost the "Cherries" two points in a 1–1 draw at Colchester United.
 On 12 November, Zubar scored his first goal for Bournemouth in a 3–3 draw with Gillingham in the FA Cup.
 Some impressive performance for the club kept him in the first-team at the expense of Adam Barrett and led manager Lee Bradbury to offer him a new three-and-a-half-year contract, which was signed in February 2012.

 He fell out of favour under new manager Eddie Howe, and signed for Kevin Blackwell's Bury on loan until the end of 2012–13 on 24 January 2013.
-Howe agreed to loan Zubar out to league rivals as he felt he needed to get game time in order to "get his career back on track".
 Despite only playing six games for the "Shakers" Blackwell said that the Gigg Lane faithful had appreciated Zubar's contribution and "have become massive Zubar fans".
 However, he picked up an anterior cruciate knee injury in March and was ruled out of action for nine months.
 Bournemouth were promoted to the Championship at the end of 2012–13, and the higher standard of football and his injury effectively ruled him out of action throughout 2013–14.
 He was expected to join Bury on a free transfer in July 2013, but a deal was never completed.